aybilgece/neurodivas-replication/readme.md

 Arslan, Z. A. (2026). *The Psychology of AI Companionship* (PSY 204 research report).
 TED University, Department of Psychology.

-Reconstruction & reproducible analysis by Aybilge.
+Reconstruction & reproducible analysis by Dolunay (Aybilge) Bilsin.